Magdalene Visaggio: Career

-Visaggio first published work was in 2006 as writer and co-creator of Sanctuary a self published series with Martin Krause and Kevin Roberts.
+Visaggio's first published work was in 2006 as writer and co-creator of Sanctuary, a series self-published with Martin Krause and Kevin Roberts.
 The first three issues of the series were subsequently rewritten by Visaggio before being renamed Stronghold in 2014 with a collected edition of the first three issues and the series continuing on under the new moniker from #4.
-In 2015 Visaggio successfully used Kickstarter to publish the first issue of Andrew Jackson in Space.
-From 2016, Visaggio contributed a number of articles on comic books to Paste.
+In 2015 Visaggio used Kickstarter to publish the first issue of Andrew Jackson in Space.
+From 2016 to 2017, Visaggio contributed a number of articles on comic books to Paste.

 Visaggio came to wider prominence in the comic book industry with the limited series Kim & Kim from Black Mask Studios.
 The series was nominated for the 2017 Eisner Award for Best Limited Series and GLAAD Media Award for Outstanding Comic Book.
-The success led to Visaggio signing a three-book deal with Black Mask Studios for her next three projects: Quantum Teens Are Go, Kim & Kim: Love is a Battlefield and Sex Death Revolution.
+The success led to Visaggio signing a three-book deal with Black Mask Studios for her next three projects: Quantum Teens Are Go, Kim & Kim: Love is a Battlefield, and Sex Death Revolution.

-In 2017, she was chosen to take part in DC Comics Writer Workshop program, studying under Scott Snyder.
-Her first published work for DC was for the Young Animal Imprint where she wrote several backup features and the limited series Eternity Girl.
-From her time in the Writers Workshop, short-stories by Visaggio were featured in the one-shots DC Cursed Comics Cavalcade and DC New Talent Showcase 2018.
+In 2017, she was chosen to take part in DC Comics' Writers Workshop program, studying under Scott Snyder.
+Her first published work for DC was for the Young Animal imprint where she wrote several backup features and the limited series Eternity Girl.
+Short stories from her time in the Writers Workshop were featured in the one-shots DC Cursed Comics Cavalcade and DC New Talent Showcase 2018.

-In 2018, her graphic novel The Ojja-Wojja: A Teen Horror Mystery or Whatever, You Know? was bought by HarperCollins imprint Balzer + Bray in a two book deal, with the first book due out in Spring 2021.
+In 2018, her graphic novel The Ojja-Wojja: A Teen Horror Mystery or Whatever, You Know? was bought by HarperCollins imprint Balzer + Bray in a two-book deal, with the first book to come out in spring 2021.
 2018 also saw the debut of Vagrant Queen from publisher Vault Comics.
-In 2020, a television series adaptation of Vagrant Queen aired on SyFy (co-produced by Blue Ice Pictures), but, after a single ten-episode season, the series was cancelled due to low ratings.
-In comics, 2019 saw Visaggio co-write Strangelands with Darcie Little Badger for Humanoids Imprint H1.
-It also saw her publish her first work with Valiant Comics with a new volume of Doctor Mirage.
+In 2019, Visaggio co-write Strangelands with Darcie Little Badger for Humanoids imprint H1.
+She also published her first work with Valiant Comics that year, a new volume of Doctor Mirage.

-In 2020, Visaggio launched a second volume of Vagrant Queen at Vault Comics and her second series at ComiXology; Lost on Planet Earth.
+In 2020, Visaggio launched a second volume of Vagrant Queen at Vault Comics and her second series at ComiXology, Lost on Planet Earth.
+Also in 2020, a television series adaptation of Vagrant Queen aired on Syfy (co-produced by Blue Ice Pictures), but after a single ten-episode season the series was cancelled due to low ratings.

+In 2024, Visaggio published the graphic novel Girlmode, illustrated by Paulina Ganucheau.
+The work was a finalist for a 2025 Lambda Literary Award for LGBTQ+ Comics.